jhallen/joe-editor/docs/man.md

 select, middle click to paste).
 Instead, you have to hold the shift key down to do this: shift-left-click and drag to select, and shift-middle click to paste.
-Note that pasting text into JOE this way has problems: any ` characters will get messed up because ` means quote the following control character.
+Note that pasting text into JOE this way has problems: any ` characters will get messed up because \` means quote the following control character.
 Also if auto-indent is enabled, pasted text will not be indented properly.

+__Note:__ these problems with pasting have been resolved in recent versions of JOE.

+* JOE enables "bracketed paste" mode in Xterm so that pasted text is bracketed with an escape sequence.
+This sequence causes JOE to disable the autoindent, wordwrap and spaces modes for the paste, and retores them when the paste is complete.

+* Even if the terminal emulator does not have this bracketed paste mode, JOE detects pasted text by timing: If text arrives all at once (all in the same buffer), the text is assumed to be pasted text and autoindent and wordwrap are temporarily disabled.

 When -joexterm is set (and you have ./configured Xterm with --enable-paste64):